weyoume/wenode/WHITEPAPER.md

 - Proof of Authority block production: The blocks on the FlashChain are created and signed by the network’s application operating members, instead of elected witnesses.
 Any WeYouMe account that holds a top Level membership may create and sign blocks on the FlashChain.
 Block producers do not earn revenue for this procedure.

-- Malleability: Transactions broadcast into the FlashChain may be pruned by the transaction’s originating signatory, or by a 51% majority of network authorities after they are broadcast.
+- Malleability: Transactions broadcast into the FlashChain may be pruned by the transaction’s originating account, or by a 51% majority of network authorities after they are broadcast.
 Any transaction may be deleted by a deletion transaction broadcast with either the original account signature, or by a majority consensus among block producers.

 - 24 Hour Transaction Pruning: Transactions included and stored in the FlashChain are pruned after 24 hours, rendering them inaccessible after this time.
 The Block producers of the FlashChain rebroadcast transactions contained in each outgoing block into the main network after it has reached its 24 hour lifespan, after which time it becomes immutable.